erling6232/imagedata/paper.md

 Sorting of DICOM slices is considered a major task.
 Imagedata will sort slices into volumes based on slice location.
-Volumes may be sorted on a number of DICOM tags:
+Volumes may be sorted on various DICOM attributes:

 * 'time': Dynamic time series, sorted on acquisition time
 * 'b': Diffusion weighted series, sorted on diffusion _b_ value
 * 'fa': Flip angle series, sorted on MR flip angle
 * 'te': Sort on MR echo time _TE_

-In addition, volumes can be sorted on user defined tags.
+In addition, volumes can be sorted on user-defined attributes.

-Some non-DICOM formats don't specify the labelling of the 4D data.
+Some non-DICOM formats do not specify the labelling of 4D data.
-In this case, you can specify the sorting manually.
+In this case, the sorting can be specified manually.

 ## Slicing

-Like the ndarray, the Series object can be sliced.
+Like ndarray, the Series object can be sliced.
 The imagedata package attempts to maintain the geometry of the sliced data.

 ~~~